Kate & Allie: Ratings

 According to an essay by Christine R. Catron from the Museum of Broadcast Communications's Encyclopedia of Television, the decline in ratings for the show's last season is attributable to the fact that the show's premise had been fulfilled at the end of the previous season, when Allie accepted Bob Barsky's marriage proposal.

 Syndication

-The American syndication rights are held by NBCUniversal Television Distribution; the show aired on RTN.
+The American syndication rights are held by NBCUniversal Syndication Studios, the successor to the original distributor, MCA Television; the show aired on RTN.
 Kate & Allie previously aired on WE tv, from 2007 to 2008.
-FremantleMedia owns the international rights, as they own Thames Television and have access to the Reeves Entertainment product.
+Fremantle owns the international rights, as they own Thames Television and have access to the Reeves Entertainment product.

 Reboot

 In January 2021, it was announced that NBC had given a put pilot commitment to a reboot of the series.
 It will be produced by Fierce Baby Production, Propagate, and Universal Television with Erica Oyama writing and co-executive producing with Nahnatchka Khan, Ben Silverman, Howard T. Owens, Rodney Ferrell, Gregory Lipstone, Peter Principato, Jen Carreras, and Brian Dobbins.